antonin-lacombe/ML_PROJECT-Immunotherapy-Adverse-Event-Classification/README.md

 # Immunotherapy Adverse-Event Classification

 Small ML project to predict severe adverse events from an immunotherapy cohort.
 Two models are benchmarked: a regularized Logistic Regression baseline and a Random Forest as a non-linear comparator.
-Work is done in a Jupyter notebook (`src/main.ipynb`), with a minimal script version in `src/main.py`.
+Work is done in a Jupyter notebook (`src/main.ipynb`).

 ## Data
 - Source CSVs in `data/`